learn-co-curriculum/phase-0-intro-to-the-cli/README.md

 > **WARNING**: It's true, it is easier to run dangerous commands through the CLI
 > than through a GUI.
 Commands that list files or create directories are not
 > likely to break anything.
 Commands that remove files or directories, however,
 > _should_ be used with caution.
-Just like that kitchen knife, sometimes you
-> need something that cuts through steak like a hot knife through butter.
-But
-> you must make sure your fingers are well clear of the blade when you cut.

 ## Define "Command Line Interface"

-A CLI is a text-based conversation with the computer in which we type the commands for
+A CLI is simply a text-based conversation with the computer in which we type the commands for accomplishing tasks.

-* viewing, handling, and manipulating files on your computer
-* launching software
-* working with devices like printers or networks

-The CLI asks (or "prompts") the user for a command, the user types it in, and then the computer runs the "sentence" that was typed in.
-It returns output, too (where appropriate).

-## Describe the Purpose of CLIs

 With a CLI, users have wide control over the file system and operating system, and the tasks become simple.
 For example, you can ask, through the CLI, which files are located on the `Desktop`.
 You can create a new folder or delete it.
 But on top of file-management kinds of activities, you can also find out how busy your CPU is, how full your hard drive is, and whether your computer can find a network path to `flatironschool.com`.
 On top of this, you don't have to click through several menus to get there!

 Experienced developers would say "the CLI gives you more control" or that it's "more powerful."
 With a GUI you use the mouse and the keyboard to control the